-The Giant Burrowing Frog (Heleioporus australiacus), listed as vulnerable under the EPBC Act and the TSC Act, was identified in the assessment process notice following determination of the airport as a controlled action as potentially being significantly affected by the proposed airport (DoE 2015c).
+- The Giant Burrowing Frog (Heleioporus australiacus), listed as vulnerable under the EPBC Act and the TSC Act, was identified in the assessment process notice following determination of the airport as a controlled action as potentially being significantly affected by the proposed airport (DoE 2015c).
 This species has a strong habitat association with sandstone geology, especially the Hawkesbury Sandstone plateaus surrounding Sydney where it occurs on sandy soils supporting heath, woodland or open forest.
-It does not occur on the shale and alluvium substrates of the Cumberland Plain and would not occur at the airport site.
+It does not occur on the shale and alluvium substrates of the Cumberland Plain and would not occur at the airport site; - Spotted-tail Quoll (Dasyurus maculatus) is listed as endangered under the EPBC Act and vulnerable under the TSC Act.
+There are no records of Spotted-tail Quoll at the airport site and very few records on the Cumberland Plain.
+No evidence of the species was found during field surveys at the airport site.
+The species tends to occupy wet forest habitats that are not present near the airport site.
+As such, it is considered unlikely to occur; and

-The Koala (Phascolarctos cinereus) is listed as vulnerable under the EPBC Act and the TSC Act.
+• The Koala (Phascolarctos cinereus) is listed as vulnerable under the EPBC Act and the TSC Act.
 There are few records of the species in the locality.
 It has been recorded to the west in the Blue Mountains National Park, and to the east in the Western Sydney Parklands, however there is minimal connectivity between these areas and the airport site.
 Koalas were not observed at the airport site, and no scats were recorded during the recent, targeted searches for the species.
 Potential habitat at the airport site does not constitute 'habitat critical to the survival of the species', as defined in the referral guidelines (DoE 2014c).

-16.3.3.5.
-Migratory species
+16.3.3.5 Migratory species

-Eight migratory bird species listed under the EPBC Act have been recorded or are predicted to occur at the airport site or within the locality and may be affected by the proposed airport.
-These species are described in Appendix K1 in Volume 4 and are listed in Table 16-7.
+Seven migratory bird species listed under the EPBC Act have been recorded or are predicted to occur at the airport site or within the locality and may be affected by the proposed airport.
+These species are described in Appendix K1 (Volume 4) and are listed in Table 16-8.
 Their distribution at the airport site is shown on Figure 16-3.
-Those species recorded during the field surveys are highlighted in bold text in Table 16-7.

-Table 16-7 - Migratory species known or likely occur at the airport site
+Table 16-8 Migratory species known or likely occur at the airport site

-Scientific name Common name Conservation s Conservation status 1

-TSC Act EPBC Act

-Apus pacificus Fork-tailed Swift - M,C,J,K

-Ardea alba Great Egret - M,C,J

-Ardea ibis Cattle Egret - M,C,J

-Gallinago hardwickii Latham's Snipe - M,C,J,K

-Haliaeetus leucogaster White-bellied Sea-Eagle - M,C

-Hirundapus caudacutus White-throated Needletail - M,C,J,K

-Merops ornatus Rainbow Bee-eater - M,J

-Rhipidura rufifrons Rufous fantail - M
+Scientific name Common name Conservati Likelihood of TSC Act EPBC Act occurrence Apus pacificus Fork-tailed Swift - M,C,J,K Likely Ardea alba Great Egret - M,C,J Present Ardea ibis Cattle Egret - M,C,J Present Gallinago hardwickii Latham's Snipe - M,C,J,K Present Hirundapus caudacutus White-throated Needletail - M,C,J,K Present Merops ornatus Rainbow Bee-eater - M,J Present Rhipidura rufifrons Rufous fantail - - Present

-Notes: 1.
-Conservation status: M = Migratory; C = China-Australia Migratory Bird Agreement (CAMBA), J = Japan-Australian Migratory Bird Agreement (JAMBA) and K = Republic of Korea-Australia Migratory Bird Agreement (ROKAMBA), Bold = recorded during field surveys
+Conservation status: M = Migratory; C = China-Australia Migratory Bird Agreement (CAMBA), J = Japan-Australian Migratory Bird Agreement (JAMBA) and K = Republic of Korea-Australia Migratory Bird Agreement (ROKAMBA)

-Seven migratory bird species listed under the EPBC Act were recorded at the airport site during the field surveys.
+Six migratory of the migratory bird species listed in Table 16-8 were recorded at the airport site during the field surveys for the EIS.
 Cattle Egrets (Ardea ibis) were observed at a number of locations in paddocks and near dams, and on several occasions flocks of about 30 individuals were recorded.
 Occasional individual Great Egrets (Ardea alba) were observed at dams and one Latham's Snipe (Gallinago hardwickii) was disturbed from exotic grassland adjacent to a dam.